Legal Translation of Deposition Interrogatories Argued to Support Claim for Attorney Fees

 The court denied the defendants’ request for attorney fees.
 Clearly, however, counsel on both sides recognize that in civil litigation—particularly international civil litigation—it is the spoken word of the witness and the written word within the legal document on which counsel and the court rely.
 This case demonstrates the critical importance of employing professional legal translators and interpreters to ensure the accuracy and clarity of what is communicated to, and by, foreign witnesses during discovery.

-We welcome you to email us from our website www.languagealliance.com to obtain legal translation of discovery interrogatories from English to any language, including Spanish, and to request deposition interpreting services from Spanish, Norwegian, German, French, Russian, Arabic, Somali, Amharic, Bengali, and other languages.
+We welcome you to email us from our website www.languagealliance.com to obtain legal translation of discovery interrogatories from English to any language, including Spanish, and to request remote and in-person deposition interpreting services from Spanish, Norwegian, German, French, Russian, Arabic, Somali, Amharic, Bengali, and other languages.

 #alllanguagealliance #spanishtranslation #spanishtranslator #spanishinterpreter #spanishdepositiontranslator #spanishdepositioninterpreter #spanishtranslationservices #guatemalaninterpreter # guatemalantranslator #discoverytranslation #spanishdiscoverytranslation #discoveryinterrogatoriestranslation #spanishdiscoveryinterrogatories #discoveryresponsestranslation